DeepLearnI/auction-price-regression-tutorial/README.md

 import foundations
 ```

-### Logging Metrics
+### Logging Metrics and Parameters

 The last line of driver.py prints the test mean squared error.
 We'll replace this print
-statement with a call to the function foundations.log_metric().
-This function takes two arguments, a key and a value.
+statement with a call to the function foundations.log_metric().This function takes two arguments, a key and a value.
 Once a
 job successfully completes, **logged metrics for each job will be visible from the Foundations GUI.** Copy the following line
 and replace the print statement with it.

-Line 43 in driver.py:
+Line 46 in driver.py:

 ```python
 foundations.log_metric('test mean squared error', float(mse))
 ```

 ### Saving Artifacts